Polio eradication: Polio eradication criteria

 A country is regarded as polio-free or non-endemic if no cases have been detected for a year.
 However, it is still possible for polio to circulate under these circumstances, as was the case for Nigeria, where a particular strain of virus resurfaced after five years in 2016.
 This can be due to chance, limited surveillance and under-vaccinated populations.
-Moreover, for WPV1—the only type of the virus which is currently circulating following the eradication of WPV2 and WPV3—only 1 in 200 infection cases exhibit symptoms of polio paralysis in non-vaccinated children, and possibly even fewer in vaccinated children.
+Moreover, for WPV1—the only type of the virus which is currently circulating following the eradication of WPV2 and WPV3—only 1 in 200 infection cases exhibit symptoms of polio paralysis in non-vaccinated children.
 Therefore, even a single case is indicative of an epidemic.

-According to modeling, it can take four to six months of no reported cases to achieve only a 50% chance of eradication, and one to two years for e.g. 95% chance.
-Sensitivity of monitoring for circulation can be improved by sampling sewage.
-In Pakistan in the last couple of years, the number of paralysis cases has dropped relatively faster than the positive environmental samples, which has shown no progress since 2015.
-The presence of multiple infections with the same strain in the upstream area may not be detectable, so there are some saturation effects when monitoring the number of positive environmental samples.
-Furthermore, virus may shed beyond the expected duration of several weeks in certain individuals.
-Contagiousness can not be readily excluded.
-For a polio virus to be certified as eradicated worldwide, at least three years of good surveillance without cases needs to be achieved, though this period may need to be longer for a strain like WPV3, where a lower proportion of those infected demonstrate symptoms, or if virus-positive environmental samples continue to be reported.
-Wild poliovirus type2 was certified eradicated in 2015, the last case having been detected in 1999.
-Wild poliovirus type3 has not been detected since 2012, and was certified eradicated in 2019.
+Certification of wild poliovirus eradication requires three consecutive years without case reports, in the presence of reliable disease surveillance networks.
+Wild poliovirus type 2 was certified eradicated in 2015, the last case having been detected in 1999.
+Wild poliovirus type 3 has not been detected since 2012, and was certified eradicated in 2019.

+Post-eradication plans

+Beginning at certification of complete WPV eradication, the post-certification strategy will come into effect, with program priorities shifting towards outbreak preparedness and containment of existing virus material rather than circulating disease.
+Vaccination for WPV1 will cease one year following eradication certification, and eradication of vaccine-derived poliovirus is then targeted for 2030.

+Where possible, the number of facilities conducting operations with poliovirus is to be reduced significantly; and the use of wild poliovirus is to be abandoned altogether in favour of genetically stabilized attenuated strains where possible.
+As of May 2021, there are 74 designated Poliovirus Essential Facilities (PEFs) across 24 countries where work on poliovirus can be carried out.
+These facilities are currently involved in producing materials to assist the eradication initiative, and perform crucial research which may prevent future outbreaks.
+After certification, these facilities retain the equipment and materials to continue vaccine production in the event of deliberate or accidental release.
+Work on Poliovirus outside of the PEFs will be prohibited, and stocks in laboratories that are not designated as PEFs must either be transferred to a PEF or destroyed.

 Timeline

-Pre-1988
+1950s–1987

 Following the widespread use of poliovirus vaccine in the mid-1950s, the incidence of poliomyelitis declined rapidly in many industrialized countries.
 Czechoslovakia became the first country in the world to scientifically demonstrate nationwide eradication of poliomyelitis in 1960.
 In 1962—just one year after Sabin's oral polio vaccine (OPV) was licensed in most industrialized countries—Cuba began using the oral vaccine in a series of nationwide polio campaigns.
 The early success of these mass vaccination campaigns suggested that polioviruses could be globally eradicated.
 The Pan American Health Organization (PAHO), under the leadership of Ciro de Quadros, launched an initiative to eradicate polio from the Americas in 1985.

 Much of the work towards eradication was documented by Brazilian photographer Sebastião Salgado, as a UNICEF Goodwill Ambassador, in the book The End of Polio: Global Effort to End a Disease.